-Sensitive Compartmented Information Facility (Red Room): An accredited area, room, group of rooms, or installation where sensitive compartmented information may be stored, used, discussed, or electronically processed.
+Sensitive Compartmented Information Facility (S.C.I.F.
+Red Room): An accredited area, room, group of rooms, or installation where sensitive compartmented information may be stored, used, discussed, or electronically processed.
 SCIF procedural and physical measures prevent the free access of persons unless they have been formally indoctrinated for the particular SCIF authorized for use or storage within the SCIF.

 Access: The ability and opportunity to obtain knowledge of classified information.

 Access Control System (ACS) : A system to identify and/or admit personnel with properly authorized access to a SCIF using physical, electronic, and/or human controls.

 Accreditation: The formal approval of a specific place, referred to as a Sensitive Compartmented Information Facility (SCIF), that meets prescribed physical, technical, and personnel security standards.